zzhangjii/learning-library/ApplicationIntegration-labguide.md

 initiated:

-5. Click the *Create* button in the upper-right corner of the Connections page.
+5. Click the *Create* button in the upper-right corner of the *Connections* page.

-6. The Create Connection – Select Adapter dialog appears so you can choose the prebuilt adapter you want to be the basis for your new connection.
+6. The *Create Connection – Select Adapter* dialog appears so you can choose the prebuilt adapter that you want to be the basis for your new connection.
 Oracle has many prebuilt adapters that shield the user from all the details on how to interact with many backend services.
     Prebuilt adapters save time and allow less-technical people to be successful building integrations.

 7. In the *Search* field, enter: *REST* and press *Return*.
 The REST adapter appears.
-Select the *REST* adapter.
+Click the *Select* button for the *REST* adapter.

-8. The Create New Connection dialog appears so you can provide details about how this connection will be used in your integration.
+8. The *Create New Connection* dialog appears so you can provide details about how this connection will be used in your integration.

 9. Fill in the fields:

-    - Name: *\<insertYourInitialsHere\>\_REST\_Trigger* (*TNB\_
+    - Name: *\<insertYourInitialsHere\><insertCurrentTimeHere\>\_REST\_Trigger* (*TNB1240\_
-        REST\_Trigger, for example)*
+        REST\_Trigger*, for example if your initials are *TNB* and it is *12:40* (no colons) in the afternoon).
+We append intials and current time to the front of connection names since your may be sharing an Integration instance with others and connection names must be unique within an instance.

-    - Role: *Select Trigger* from the dropdown menu to indicate that this connection will trigger the first step in a series of steps in this integration.
+    - Role: *Select Trigger* from the dropdown menu to indicate that this connection will trigger the first step in a series of steps in an integration.

-    - Description: *REST connection to support triggering of an integration*
+    - Description: *REST connection to support triggering of an integration*   (copy and paste)

     - Click the *Create* button.